Samantha Pauly

 Samantha Megan Pauly (born 1989) is an American actress and singer.
-She is best known for her role as Katherine Howard in the musical Six at the Lena Horne Theatre on Broadway, as well as for portraying Eva Perón in the revival of Evita at the Regent's Park Open Air Theatre.
-She is currently starring as Jordan Baker in The Great Gatsby at The Broadway Theatre.
+She is best known for her role as Katherine Howard in the musical Six at the Lena Horne Theatre on Broadway, as well as for starring as Jordan Baker in The Great Gatsby at The Broadway Theatre.She was also hand-picked by Jamie Lloyd and Andrew Lloyd Webber to portray Eva Perón in the 2019 revival of Evita at the Regent's Park Open Air Theatre.

 Early life and education

 Pauly was born in Bettendorf, Iowa.
 From 2004 to 2008, she attended Pleasant Valley High School in Riverdale, Iowa, where she did not become interested in musical theatre until her junior year.
 In high school, she appeared in productions of The Pajama Game as Gladys and Chicago as Velma Kelly.
 The production of Chicago was later selected to perform at the International Thespian Festival in June 2008.
 She later trained at Viterbo University and graduated with a Bachelor of Fine Arts degree in Music Theatre and Dance in 2012.
 Pauly played numerous roles while training, including Rona Lisa Peretti in The 25th Annual Putnam County Spelling Bee, Joanne in Company, and Cathy Hiatt in The Last Five Years.